 You may have heard people say that root canal treatment is very painful, or you may have had such an experience yourself.
 The most common reason for painful root treatment is that the dentist finds it difficult to numb your tooth because of an acute abscess.
 You can read why, and what can be done about it, here: How to numb a Hot Tooth.

 - Done competently by someone who cares for the quality of the patient experience, root canal treatment should be a pain-free procedure with just local anaesthetic.
 If profound anaesthesia cannot be achieved for whatever reason, it is time to rethink all options including sedation.

-- Don’t be afraid to approach a medical doctor for antibiotics, if infection is present and you’re in pain.
-Your dentist can prescribe these too but some are very reluctant to do so.
+- Don’t be afraid to approach a medical doctor for antibiotics, if an acute infection is present and you’re in pain.
+Your dentist can prescribe these too but some are reluctant to do so.

 - It is your right to be numbed for the second appointment even though the nerve is likely already gone.
 It makes work on the surrounding tissue much more comfortable regardless and gives longer-lasting relief from any discomfort afterwards.

 - It is easier to prevent pain than to make it go away once it has started.
 Take ibuprofen (or, if you can’t take it e.g. because you have asthma or other contraindications, take paracetamol) before the local anaesthetic has worn off.
 Ask your dentist or endodontist which painkiller they recommend.

 Reason 2: “Root canals have never worked for me – they always seem to fail.
 What’s the point?”